dreamonkey/vue-lx-forms/README.md

 - an array of descriptors;
 - a ref resolving to a descriptor or an array of descriptors.

 The `configuration` returned from `useLxForms` is a computed which is based on that function, but where all reactive refs along the way are recursively unwrapped and all arrays flattened, to get a flat array of descriptors.
-This avoids many problems connected with the usage of recursive components and allows to render all configuration fields with a single `v-for` and `LxResolver`.
+This avoids many problems connected with the usage of recursive components and makes it really easy to render the configuration.
 Since we unwrap all refs and it's executed inside a computed body, the configuration will react to changes in any ref accessed into it.

 This allows you to create highly reactive forms, showing or hiding fields or groups of fields depending on the value of either an outside ref or one of the provided state-related refs.